← Back to All Blog Posts

 Dispatch software automates the manual process of matching drivers to delivery assignments.
 It’s a tool designed to help dispatchers find the most suitable driver and assets for the right tasks.
 To do this efficiently, the software might also track locations, wait times, arrival times, and much more.

-The primary function of fleet dispatch software is to assign work and route appropriate delivery vehicles to the appropriate orders.
+The primary function of an automatic dispatch system is to assign work and route appropriate delivery vehicles to the appropriate orders.
 Of course, if you’ve ever tried to do this process by hand, you know that managing this feat efficiently is easier said than done.
-That means that dispatch software needs to provide a clear window into each drivers' previous assignments, records of previous jobs, other information about the drop-off location, and so much more.
+Your dispatch software needs to provide a clear window into each drivers' previous assignments, records of previous jobs, other information about the drop-off location, and capacity constraints, and many other parameters.

-Some advanced dispatch solutions also allow drivers to communicate directly with their clients to alert them of possible delays or provide them with status updates.
+Some dispatch solutions also allow drivers to communicate directly with dispatchers and customers to alert them of possible delays or provide them with status updates.
 In these instances, job notes, arrival times, and other important information are automatically imported to work orders to eliminate human errors in documentation.

-Before the emergence of the dispatch software, dispatchers had to spend hours or days scheduling the work assignments of drivers.
-Now, fleet managers and dispatchers only need a few minutes to match drivers efficiently, even with a high volume of deliveries.
+Before the emergence of the dispatch software, dispatchers had to spend hours scheduling the drivers' routes and handing out printed dispatch slips.
+With the right software, almost all of that manual effort vanishes.
+Fleet managers and dispatchers empowered with the right solution will only need a few minutes to route and dispatch drivers efficiently, even when you're dealing with a high volume of deliveries.

 What Are the Benefits of Dispatch Software?

-Having dispatch software means reducing the need to retain a small army of dispatchers, thus allowing your employees to handle more high-value tasks.
-Here's how the dispatch software helps both the companies and their drivers:
+Integrating the right dispatch software means reducing the need to retain a small army of dispatchers, thus allowing your team to handle more high-value tasks.
+Here's how the best dispatch software helps everyone from the dispatch to the driver the end customer:

 Automation

 One of the hardest tasks facing fleet operators is providing customers with an accurate estimated time of arrival (ETA).
-Routing and scheduling automation via a truck route planner helps companies provide accurate ETAs by eliminating the complexity and uncertainty that come with manual attempts to optimize these areas.
-You can create even more accurate ETAs if drivers can report when they are experiencing unexpected delays that are likely to affect delivery times.
+Routing and scheduling automation via a truck route planner helps you provide accurate ETAs by eliminating the complexity and uncertainty that come with manual route optimization.
+You can create even more accurate ETAs by tracking drivers' locations and statuses throughout each and every delivery run (something your dispatch software should make it easy for you to do).

-Changing a drivers' assignment and time when using a manual dispatching process means shuffling every other driver's schedule, a time-consuming task.
-On the other hand, dispatch software can make changes in a few clicks and a matter of minutes.
+Dispatching drivers by hand can be incredibly tedious and time consuming.
+But dispatch software that automates the process of optimizing routes and providing assignments to drivers can cut the process down to just few clicks and a matter of minutes.
 This kind of software can also eliminate the problem of double booking of drivers or other schedule availability issues that are usual in manual dispatching.

 Fleet managers, dispatchers, and customer service team members all need to be able to get a clear view of how operations in the field are unfolding on the day of delivery.
 This includes the status of every order, truck, and driver down to the minute.
-This way, if an irate customer calls the customer service team demanding an updated ETA, the customer service team member can easily view the details of the order and delivery.
-Better yet, they can spot the problem before the customer calls and work proactively to resolve it.
+If an irate customer calls the customer service team demanding an updated ETA, the customer service team should be able to easily view the details of the order and delivery.
+Even better, the right dispatching software helps them can spot the problem before the customer calls and work proactively to resolve it.

 Scalability

-Previously, one dispatcher would handle around 15 to 20 delivery vehicles.
-Thanks to the dispatching software, you can reduce the number of personnel who have to work on dispatching, allowing you to utilize your resources on other functions.
+A single dispatcher working by hand can only handle so many vehicles in a day.
+With dispatching software, however, you can reduce the number of personnel who have to work on dispatching, allowing you to utilize your resources on other functions.
 Because you’re not dependent on human labor for dispatching, you can increase the number of truck routes being dispatched without disruptions.

 Flexibility

-The dispatch management process usually changes and sometimes even becomes more complex as the company grows.
+The dispatch management process can be hectic.
+Things change and often become more complex as your company grows.
 And the absence of a reliable process here can result in chaos.
-Dispatch software helps companies adapt to their new business needs and challenges by reducing the overall level of complexity involved in day-to-day operations.
+Dispatch software helps you adapt to their new business needs and challenges by reducing the overall level of complexity involved in day-to-day operations.
+Essentially, the right software future-proofs your processes by digitizing, standardizing, and integrating them with the rest of your logistics capabilities.

 Reporting and KPIs

 Fleet operators are always in search of new ways to improve their workflows to increase customer satisfaction and operational efficiency.
-Thankfully, dispatch software helps companies spot better understand their operations and even identify new business opportunities in just a matter of clicks and minutes.
+Thankfully, dispatch software can help companies better understand their operations and identify new business opportunities in just a matter of clicks and minutes.

 Higher Customer Satisfaction Scores

 Luckily, the right dispatch software helps companies deal with new consumer demands.
-Automating dispatching allows businesses to offer more shipping options and ensure faster deliveries.
-Plus, the software can provide customers with updates on the delivery status, which also helps businesses increase customer satisfaction.
+Automating dispatching allows businesses to offer more shipping options and ensure faster deliveries, all with increased ETA accuracy.
+Plus, the right software can provide customers with updates on the delivery status, which also helps businesses increase customer satisfaction.

-Managing fleets has become more complex.
-Without the right tools, fleet operations will likely be disorganized, inefficient, and wasteful.
+Managing fleets has become more complex in recent years, and it's not about to become simple again any time soon (if it ever was).
+Without the right tools, fleet operations can be disorganized, inefficient, and wasteful.
 Dispatch software that can automate task assignments, offer real-time visibility, and improve customer satisfaction can go a long way in helping you satisfy customers and grow your operations.